YottaDB/YDBDoc/ProgGuide/functions.rst

 * If x > y, some transaction modified z, but not necessarily gvn, after the originating and replicating instances synchronized with each other. $ZQGBLMOD() returns a one (1).

 If a transaction is a lost transaction that has been rolled back and it is determined that for all the M globals set and killed in the transaction $ZQGBLMOD() is zero (0), it is probably safe to apply the updates automatically.
-However, this determination of safety can only be made by the application designer and not by YottaDB/GT.M.
+However, this determination of safety can only be made by the application designer and not by YottaDB.
 If the $ZQGBLMOD() is one (1) for any set or kill in the transaction, it is not safe to apply the update.

 .. note::
-   The test of $ZQGBLMOD() and applying the updates must be encapsulated inside a YottaDB/GT.M transaction.
+   The test of $ZQGBLMOD() and applying the updates must be encapsulated inside a YottaDB transaction.

 Another approach to handling lost transactions would be to store in the database the initial message sent by a client, as well as the outcome and the response, and to reprocess the message with normal business logic.
 If the outcome is the same, the transaction can be safely applied.